OUsteventhomas/GoFinder/README.md

-This is a utility helping to search words from a docx file A usecase could be, searching for specific skillset in resume. e.g. GoFinder /tmp/sample.docx C++ Java
+This is a utility helping to search words from a docx file.
+Our usecase situation:
+  In our company we have outside sales reps who are drawing up contracts with an internal team tasked with making sure those contracts contain specific language.
+Instead of taking in search words as a parameter on program run, we needed to always look for the same set of words in a proposal to make sure there is coverage.

 The first argument is the Utility name, GoFinder
 The next is docx filename
-The filename is followed by list of skillset, C++ and Jave in this case

 The result is printed as
 -------------------------------
-C++ true
+true  C++

-Java false
+false Java

 indicating, C++ word exists n sample.docx and Java does not.